FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 ## Additional Resources

-- :smile_cat: Go to these websites for more information...
+- Go to these websites for more information...